Valentín Umeres

-Renzo Valentín Umeres (born 16 June 2003) is an Argentine professional footballer who plays as an attacking midfielder for San Martin (M), on loan from Villa Dálmine.
+Renzo Valentín Umeres (born 16 June 2003) is an Argentine professional footballer who plays as an attacking midfielder for Deportivo Merlo.

 Career

 Umeres started his senior career in Primera B Nacional with Villa Dálmine at the age of seventeen.
 He was promoted into Felipe De la Riva's first-team squad ahead of the 2020 campaign, with the player subsequently making his professional debut on matchday one away to eventual champions Sarmiento on 28 November 2020; he replaced Tomás Garro with twelve minutes remaining of a goalless draw.
 His first start arrived on 20 December at home against Atlético de Rafaela, which preceded his first goal coming on 3 January 2021 versus Gimnasia y Esgrima away from home.
 He finished the season with eight appearances.

 On 13 February 2021, Umeres completed a loan move to Primera División side Talleres; on a deal lasting until the end of the year, with La T holding a purchase option.

 On 2023, Valentín arrives to San Martin (M), playing in Torneo Federal A.